 Kingsley gave him a sympathetic look.
 "I know what your family said, and they were perhaps not so much misguided in their concerns as the way they expressed them.
-You might have been moved up to the Minister's office as a way to keep track of Harry, but you stayed on the back of your own hard work.
+You might have moved up to the Minister's office as a way to keep track of Harry, but you stayed on the back of your hard work.
 Once you broke with your family, they could have buried you again.
-The fact you managed to keep the job and your principles says a lot about you."
+The fact you managed to keep the job and your principles, well it says a lot about you."

 "I've never seriously considered it," Percy said.
-"Not as any sort of real possibility and considering my choices I doubt it's something I could achieve."
+"Not as any real possibility and considering my choices I doubt it's something I could achieve."

 "You could do it," Kingsley said confidently.
 "No one can doubt your bloodline or your family's allegiance."

 "Audrey, she's a Muggle.
 They'll never elect a Minister married to a Muggle."